tangledbootlace/log-file-maintenance/README.md

 ```
 Note: Be sure to enter keys/values for EACH of the 3 variables above.

-I will be removing the Console.ReadKey() lines to eliminate need for user input and am using this application as a scheduled task to clean up log files for a number of company websites that receive high levels of traffic.
+I will be removing the Console.ReadKey() lines to eliminate need for user input and am using this application as a scheduled task.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.